dptools/process_offsite_audio/README.md

 * Finish actually setting up DPDash
 	* Make sure audio, transcript, and video CSVs are being imported
 	* Decide which features we want to display from each
-	* Create config files on the UI and ensure colormap bounds make sense for each feature shown
+	* Create config files on the UI and ensure colormap bounds make sense for each feature shown - draft config is failing to load the data on DPDash at the moment, awaiting more info from DPACC
 * Set protocol for communication with sites
 	* What happens when sites have mistakes with file naming/organization conventions?
 	* What happens when sites are missing data or don't complete a necessary manual review?